 When Professional Help Is Needed

 Even if you do not feel as though drinking is a problem, the bruises may tell a different story.
 Be sure to keep an open mind and know that your family and friends care about you and your overall health.
-Coming to terms with a drinking habit and the damaging effects it has had on your loved ones can be difficult, but it is a necessary part of the recovery process.
+Coming to terms with an alcohol problem and the damaging effects it has had on your loved ones can be difficult.
+Yet it is a necessary part of the recovery process.

-When detoxing by yourself fails, seek help from doctors that can monitor your detox and ease withdrawal symptoms in the best way that works for you.
-Your health will be kept in check by medical professionals that only seek to help you recover from your addiction.
-Staff members work closely with patients to ensure that a comprehensive treatment plan is developed, and recovery can be successful.
+When detoxing by yourself fails, seek help from medical and addiction professionals that can monitor your detox and ease withdrawal symptoms.
+Your health will be kept in check by medical professionals who are there to help you recover from your addiction.
+Staff members work closely with patients to ensure that a comprehensive treatment plan is developed, and recovery is successful.

 When it comes to bruises and alcohol, it could be a simple bump that has been forgotten due to the effect alcohol has on your memory.
 However, it could also be due to liver damage that makes the blood clot less and become more susceptible to escaping from damaged blood vessels.
 If you notice bruising, be aware that it could be an indicator of a more significant issue.